Nexplanon Removal ICD-10-CM Codes | 2025

 This code is unacceptable as a principal diagnosis because it's not meant to diagnose anything.
 It's just used to specify that a patient presented themselves for the surveillance of contraceptive implant they have.

-Yes.
-This ICD-10 code for Nexplanon Removal is valid and billable.
+The lone ICD-10 code that can be used for Nexplanon Removal is valid and billable.

 This tiny implant's function is to release progestin hormones, which provide the woman with contraceptive protection that prevents them from getting pregnant for three years.
 These hormones thicken the mucus in the cervix, which prevents sperm from fertilizing the egg.
 It also prevents the egg from leaving the ovaries.